Welcome to the 23rd

 scholarship awards to our youth to encourage them to

-led once more this year by long-time Chairwoman Ms.
+was led once more this year by long-time Chairwoman

-Mary Ann Yee who welcomed these new scholars to our
+Ms. Mary Ann Yee who welcomed these new scholars to

-long list of annual honorees.
-As listed below, the
+our long list of annual honorees.
+As listed below,

 Kyle Evan Michael Yee; son of Allan and Missy